Privacy policy

 2.)
 For what purposes and on what legal basis is your personal data processed?

-QA Holding is the sole controller for the following data processing activities in accordance with Article 4(7) of the GDPR: provision of the website (see point 2.1), enquiry via website, e-mail, post or telephone (see point 2.2), offering qualityaustria services and products (see point 2.3), marketing communication, newsletter, event participation (see point 2.4) and legal prosecution (see point 2.6);
+Quality Austria Holding is the sole controller for the following data processing operations pursuant to Art 4(7) GDPR: Operation of the website (see point 2.1), enquiry by website, e-mail, post or telephone (see point 2.2), offering qualityaustria services and products (see point 2.3), advertising communication, newsletter, event participation (see point 2.4) and legal prosecution (see point 2.6);

-QA Academy is the sole controller for the following data processing activities in accordance with Article 4(7) GDPR: enquiry via the website, e-mail, post or telephone (see point 2.2), offering qualityaustria services and products (see point 2.3), marketing communication, newsletter, event participation (see point 2.4) and legal prosecution (see point 2.6);
+The Quality Austria Academy is the sole controller for the following data processing pursuant to Art.
+4(7) GDPR: Enquiry via website, e-mail, post or telephone (see point 2.2), offering qualityaustria services and products (see point 2.3), promotional communication, newsletter, event participation (see point 2.4) and legal prosecution (see point 2.6);

-QA Certification is the sole controller for the following data processing activities in accordance with Article 4(7) of the GDPR: provision of the website (see point 2.1), enquiry via the website, e-mail, post or telephone (see point 2.2), offering qualityaustria services and products (see point 2.3), marketing communication, newsletter, event participation (see point 2.4) certificate management (see point 2.5) and legal prosecution (see point 2.6).
+Quality Austria Certification is the sole controller for the following data processing pursuant to Art.
+4(7) GDPR: Operation of the website (see point 2.1), enquiry by website, e-mail, post or telephone (see point 2.2), offering qualityaustria services and products (see point 2.3), advertising communication, newsletter, event participation (see point 2.4), certificate management (see point 2.5), legal prosecution (see point 2.6) and data processing within the framework of network partners (see point 2.7).

-• 2.1.1) In order to make the website available to you and to be able to identify, prevent and investigate attacks on our website, Quality Austria processes the following personal data on the basis of our aforementioned legitimate interests (Art 6 para 1 lit f GDPR) the URL; the date and time of the visit; the IP address of the computer or mobile device; the name and version of the web browser; the browser type and settings data (screen resolution, colour depth, time zone settings, browser extensions, fonts, language); the operating system; and the website (URL) from which you visit our website ("referrer").
-The processing of this data is necessary to provide you with the website and its features.
+• 2.1.1) In order to make the website available to you and to be able to recognise, prevent and investigate attacks on our website, Quality Austria processes the following personal data on the basis of our aforementioned legitimate interests (Art 6 para 1 lit f GDPR) the URL called up; the date and time of the call; the IP address of the computer or mobile device; the name and version of the web browser; the browser type and settings data (screen resolution, colour depth, time zone settings, browser extensions, fonts, language); the operating system; and the website (URL) from which you visit our website ("referrer").

-• 2.2.1) If you send an enquiry to Quality Austria via the contact form on the website, by e-mail or by telephone, Quality Austria processes the following personal data to answer the enquiry in order to fulfil pre-contractual measures or to fulfil the contract (Art 6 para 1 lit b GDPR) or on the basis of our legitimate interests in being able to process your enquiry (Art 6 para 1 lit f GDPR): Name; e-mail address; address; telephone number; content of the enquiry; other information you provide to us voluntarily; personal information about our qualityaustria services and products.
-The processing of this data is necessary to handle your enquiry.
+• 2.2.1) If you send an enquiry to Quality Austria via the contact form on the website, by e-mail or by telephone, Quality Austria processes the following personal data to answer the enquiry in order to fulfil pre-contractual measures or to fulfil the contract (Art 6 para 1 lit b GDPR) or on the basis of our legitimate interests in being able to process your enquiry (Art 6 para 1 lit f GDPR): Name; e-mail address; address; telephone number; content of the enquiry; other information you provide to us; personal information about our qualityaustria services and products.

-• 2.3) Offering qualityaustria services and products (incl. customer handling)
+• 2.3) Offering qualityaustria services and products (incl. customer processing)

-• 2.3.1) In the context of our qualityaustria services and products in the areas of system certification, assessment and verification, awarding of the Austrian Quality Award for Business Quality as well as individual certification and training and further education, we process (i) personal data that you provide to us, (ii) personal data that our customers as principals of qualityaustria services and products provide to us and (iii) personal data that we collect ourselves in the course of providing qualityaustria services and products.
-For the aforementioned purposes, we process name, address and other contact data, date and place of birth, identification data (including ID data, certificates, electronic signature) and other personal data in connection with the respective order (including audit documentation, event documentation, certificate data, billing data, bank data).
-Without the processing of the aforementioned data, we cannot offer qualityaustria services and products and cannot manage ongoing customer relationships.
-The legal basis for this processing is the implementation of pre-contractual measures or the fulfilment of the contract (Art 6 para 1 lit b GDPR).
+• 2.3.1) Within the scope of our qualityaustria services and products in the areas of system certification, assessment and validation, awarding of the Austrian Quality Award as well as personal certification and training and further education, we process (i) personal data that you provide to us, (ii) personal data that our customers provide to us as clients of qualityaustria services and products and (iii) personal data that we collect ourselves in the course of providing qualityaustria services and products.
+For the aforementioned purposes, we process name, address and other contact data, date and place of birth, legitimisation data (including ID data, certificates, electronic signature) and other personal data in connection with the respective order (including audit documentation, event documentation, certificate data, billing data, bank data).
+Without the processing of the aforementioned data, we cannot offer qualityaustria services and products and cannot carry out ongoing customer processing.
+The legal basis for this processing is the implementation of pre-contractual measures or the fulfilment of the contract (Art 6 para 1 lit b GDPR) and, where relevant, the fulfilment of legal obligations (Art 6 para 1 lit c GDPR).
+Audit reports and audit documentation are generally stored for 12 years, unless there are longer normative or statutory retention obligations.

-• 2.4.1) We send our customers electronic communications (by e-mail, SMS, MMS or Messenger) to advertise our products or services ("promotional messages").
-For this purpose, we process your name, contact details and other information that you provide to us voluntarily in connection with the receipt of promotional messages.
-The customer can object to the sending of promotional messages at any time by sending an email to the e-mail address set out in point 1.3 with the objection.
+• 2.4.1) We send our customers electronic mail (by email, SMS, MMS or Messenger) to advertise our products or services ("promotional messages").
+For this purpose, we process your name, contact details and other information that you provide to us in connection with the receipt of promotional messages.
+The customer can object to the sending of promotional messages at any time by sending an email to datenschutz@qualityaustria.com with the objection.
 We will also give you the opportunity to opt out of receiving further promotional messages with each promotional message.
-The legal basis for the sending of promotional messages is Section 174 para 4 Telecommunications Act 2021.
+The legal basis for sending advertising messages is Section 174 (4) TKG 2021.

-• 2.4.2) We will send you postal letters with advertising communication on the basis of our legitimate interests in advertising products or services of interest to you (Article 6 para 1 lit f GDPR).
-For this purpose, we process your name, contact details and other information that you provide to us voluntarily in connection with the receipt of advertising communication.
-You can exercise your right to object to postal advertising communication by sending an email to the e-mail address set out in point 1.3.
+• 2.4.2) We send you postal letters with advertising communication on the basis of our legitimate interests in advertising products or services of interest to you (Art.
+6 para.
+1 lit. f GDPR).
+For this purpose, we process your name, contact details and other information that you provide to us in connection with the receipt of advertising messages.
+You can exercise your right to object to postal advertising communication by sending an email to the email address listed in point 1.3.

-• 2.4.3) If you voluntarily provide us with your contact details and other data provided by you for the purpose of sending newsletters, participating in events or other information transmissions, we process your data on the basis of your consent (Art 6 para 1 lit a GDPR).
-You can revoke your consent at any time by sending an email to the e-mail address set out in point 1.3.
+• 2.4.3) If you, as a non-customer, voluntarily provide us with your contact details and other data provided by you for the purpose of sending newsletters, participating in events or other information transmissions, we will process your data on the basis of your consent (Art 6 para 1 lit a GDPR).
+You can revoke your consent at any time by sending an e-mail to the e-mail address listed in point 1.3.

 • 2.5) Certificate management